UHSSS/Task_Identification/README.md

   --time-per-window

-Useful split options:
+Useful split options when user decide to split data in "Data_train" for train, val, test.
+Change root acccordingly:

+  --use-splits test ^
-  all          use all matching files train        use train split only val          use validation split only test         use test split only unused       trials not assigned to train/val/test not-train    all non-train data (val + test + unused)
+               all          use all matching files
+               train        use train split only
+               val          use validation split only
+               test         use test split only
+               unused       trials not assigned to train/val/test
+               not-train    all non-train data (val + test + unused)

 Other flags:
 time-per-window      flag to measure per-window inference latency